cyrusfirheir/Port-Beryl/README.md

 - Speech and coloring.
 - Storyline passages can request for location passages and their descriptions/choices alongside making modifications to said properties.
 Uses arrays and custom macros to get the job done.
 - Characters as an object of nested objects.
 Referencing values can be done with dot notation.
+- Reworked event system to be more legible and friendly.
+Can take in functions from the SugarCube 2 API as triggers.
+Each function API has to be explicitly mentioned in the `StoryTriggers.js` file.
 - *Todo:*
   - Opinions.